purpleidea/purpleidea.com/content/blog/2024/11/22/functions-in-mgmt.md

 `call`, and anything that is a bound constant, remains that way.
 Enjoy the memory gains!

-(As a quick aside, a future compiler optimization will actually simply this graph substantially.
+(As a quick aside, a future compiler optimization will actually simplify this graph substantially.
 I haven't been blocked or constrained by the lack of this optimization yet, so it hasn't been prioritized, but there is lots of exciting work left to do in `mgmt`!)